jonnonz1/nz-statute-book/acts/public/2003/wine-act-2003.md

 (5) The Director-General is not required to comply with subsection (3)﻿(b) or (c) if doing so would infringe copyright in the material or be inconsistent with any other enactment or rule of law.

 ### 121B Application of Legislation Act 2012 to incorporating instrument and incorporated material
-(1) Part 2 of the Legislation Act 2012 does not apply to material incorporated by reference in an instrument under section 121 or to an amendment to, or update of, that material.
+Subpart 1 of Part 3 and section 114 of the Legislation Act 2019 do not apply to material that is incorporated by reference in an instrument under section 121 merely because it is incorporated.
-(2) Subpart 1 of Part 3 of the Legislation Act 2012 applies to an instrument that incorporates material by reference.
-(3) However, nothing in section 41 of the Legislation Act 2012 requires material that is incorporated by reference in an instrument to be presented to the House of Representatives.

 **Repeals, amendments, savings, and transitional provisions**